4teamwork/ftw.blueprints/README.rst

      with a static value, lambda expressions, conditions and dict-mapping.

 - ftw.blueprints.pathmapper
-   - Map old paths to new paths
+   - Map old paths to new paths.
+Applies the mapping recursively if required.

 - ftw.blueprints.childinserter
    - Inserts a child for the given item